 Rebecca was 2 1/2 years old when she started Targeted Training in 2011 with the aim of improving her trunk control to obtain a good alignment in sitting with the functional goal of independent standing.
-When she finished her Targeted Training in the summer 2012 she had exceeded expectations and gained a few independent steps.
+When she finished her Targeted Training in the summer of 2012 she had exceeded expectations and gained a few independent steps.
 In April 2013 Rebecca astonished us all at our Awards Party by stomping around the room clapping her hands!

 Targeted Training gave her the building blocks to start walking all by herself.

 Rebecca’s mum shares her family’s experience of Targeted Training at The Movement Centre.